-Booklet ("Energy Matters in Your Home"): This guidebook is produced by the American Public Power Association and is designed to give residential customers practical, energy-saving advice.
-Along with top tips for saving energy, the booklet highlights key areas including home weatherization, heating and cooling, lighting and appliances.
-"Energy Matters in Your Home" also contains references to other resources that customers can access to obtain additional information.
+Booklet ("Energy Matters in Your Home"): This guidebook is produced by APPA and is designed to give residential customers practical, energy-saving advice.
+Along with top tips for saving energy the booklet highlights key areas including home weatherization, heating and cooling, lighting and appliances.
+Energy Matters in Your Home also contains references to other resources that customers can access to obtain additional information.
 It is available in our lobby or mailed to customers upon request.